josdem/hugo/content/techtalk/metaprogramming.md

 assert names == ['Jose Luis', 'De la Cruz', 'Morales']
 ```

-Here, we defined a class called BusinessEntity and using metaprogramming we are adding a new method appendName which append at runtime a string to the names variable.
+Here, we defined a class called BusinessEntity and using metaprogramming we are adding a new method appendName, which append at runtime a string to the names variable.

 [Return to the main article](/techtalk/groovy)